30 English Words From Elden Ring That Sound Made Up (But Aren't)

 Elden Ring's writing is not archaic for the sake of being difficult.
 It is archaic because the story demands it — a crumbling divine order, fallen gods, and warriors chasing a broken ring across a land that does not want them.
 The language matches the world: grand, weathered, and slightly tragic.

-And next time someone says gaming rots your brain, tell them you learned "vouchsafe" from a talking turtle.
+And next time someone says gaming rots your brain, tell them you learned anathema from a fireball description.

 Termy explains hard words on your screen — in games, movies, and websites.
 One shortcut.
 At your level.